LuChenLab/SCAPE/README.md

 Usage: python main.py apamix [OPTIONS]

 Options:
   --bed TEXT           The target regions (bed format) used for mix inference
                        [required]

-  --bam TEXT       The bam file (sorted and indexed)  [required] -o, --out TEXT   The output path  [required]
-  --cores INTEGER  Num (cores) of region are infering at once --cb TEXT        The cell barcode file, one cb for one line.  [required] -v, --verbose    Verbose mode
+  --bam TEXT           The bam file (sorted and indexed)  [required] -o, --out TEXT       The output path  [required] --cores INTEGER      Num (cores) of region are infering at once --cb TEXT            The cell barcode file, one cb for one line.  [required] --tag TEXT           The cell barcode and UMI tag, for 10X: CB,UB.
+                       [required]
+  --n_max_apa INTEGER  The maximum number of pA sites.
+Default value is 5.
+                       [required]
+  --n_min_apa INTEGER  The minimum number of pA sites.
+Default value is 1.
+                       [required]
+  -v, --verbose        Verbose mode
   --help               Show this message and exit.

 ```

 run